Flat Holography & Holographic Renormalization: Scalar Field: Interactions

 Recall that the actual source $\phi_s$ is related to $\phi^{\mathrm{(II)}}$ via the antipodal map defined in \eqref{eq:defPhiSviaoperator}.
 The field $\Phi_{\text{Reg}}(r',t', \Omega')$ is the regular solution with source $\phi_s(t, \Omega)$.
 In particular, using \eqref{eq:defPhiSviaoperator}, we obtain

 which is in agreement with \eqref{eq:regularsolwithsource}.
-Later, it will be useful to work with the bulk-boundary propagator that is defined with respect to $\phi_s$ instead of $\phi^{\mathrm{(II)}}$.
-This is best expressed in frequency space and for the massless case
+Later, it will be useful to work with the bulk-to-boundary propagator that is defined with respect to $\phi_s$ instead of $\phi^{\mathrm{(II)}}$.
+This is best expressed in frequency space.
+For the massless case we obtain